 Committed to decreasing its carbon footprint, MIT encourages a multi-modal approach to transportation around campus.
-As a whole, the campus is urban and walkable, with more than 30 gardens and greenspace areas and more than 60 publicly sited works of art to enjoy along the way.
-MIT also offers free shuttles around campus, bicycle benefits including a bike-share program and fix-it stations, carpool and rideshare incentives, and public transportation subsidies.
+The campus is urban and walkable, with more than 40 gardens and greenspace areas and more than 60 publicly sited works of art to enjoy along the way.
+MIT offers free shuttles around campus, bicycle benefits including a bike-share program and fix-it stations, carpool and rideshare incentives, and public transportation subsidies.

 The Boston and Cambridge Environment